What are Negative Reps?

 - Simple but brutal technique to increase intensity and force muscle growth.

-- Focuses on lowering the weight when the muscle is too exhausted to raise the weight.
+- Focuses on the eccentric muscle contraction (lowering the weight) when the muscle is too exhausted to raise the weight.

 - Best to use a training partner to perform this technique.

 - Use this to break through a plateau or just to change thing up a bit.

 - Use sparingly as this will cause considerable muscle soreness!

 Using negative reps in bodybuilding is an advanced bodybuilding technique for bodybuilders to increase the intensity of a set.
 Increased intensity and increased T.U.T. (time under tension) can cause more “damage” to the muscle tissue, which triggers greater muscle hypertrophy, or growth of the muscle.

 Every repetition of an exercise has a positive (concentric) component when the muscle contracts and gets shorter.
 For example, the bicep muscle when you curl a dumbbell from mid-thigh up to your shoulder.

 There is also a negative (eccentric) aspect to the repetition such as when you allow the bicep muscle to elongate by lowering the weight.
 This is the “negative” portion of the rep.

 Your muscle can handle more weight during the Negative portion of the rep than the positive portion.
 This means you can do more negatives than positives of a given set with a given weight.